ManishKV/text_imbalance_multiclass_classifier/README.md

   - Classifier: NB, SVM, kNN
   - Split Strategy: 70-30, 80-20, Kfold

+I will also try different approaches to deal with imbalance dataset like Stratified Under-sampling, Clustering-based under-sampling, Cost-sensitive classification and class weights classification.

+Soon will post codes and details for above said approaches.

 ##Feedback
 Comments, bug reports, and ideas are more than welcome.